-To help guide you in building your own UKCAT revision plan, we have created a full year’s UKCAT Study Schedule.
+To help guide you in building your own UCAT revision plan, we have created a full year’s UCAT Study Schedule.
 With guidance from medical admissions experts, this calendar gives a solid foundation for what kind of preparation you should be doing, and when.
 Use this calendar and adapt it, to ensure that it suits your own learning style, circumstances, and particular revision needs.

 Already a subscriber?
 Login